I live in the San Francisco Bay Area, one of the country’s most expensive real estate markets.

 Jill has always had a bit of a rebel streak inside her.
 Her parents wanted her to go to medical school, but she ended up majoring in art history instead.

-Her friends told her to invest in the stock market, but she wasn’t sure that was the best way to grow her wealth.
+Her friends told her to invest in index funds and mutual funds, but she wasn’t convinced that was the best way to grow her wealth.

 Renting vs. Buying A Home

 Jill has never liked the idea of being saddled with a mortgage.
 So, when it came time to “settle down,” she and Jack weren’t sure that they wanted to invest $200,000 they’d worked so hard to save up into a house.
 So, they decide to rent a home instead of buying one.

 They find a terrific three-bedroom apartment near public transit for $3,000 per month.

 Because they are renting a home, they don’t have to pay for any maintenance costs or HOA (homeowners association) fees, and they like that.

 Real Estate Investing – Rental Properties vs. Syndications